 Children are equipped with the experiences and skills of computing that they can use and build upon in a rapidly changing technological world.

 Children will become digitally literate.
 They will be able to use, and express themselves through information and communication technologies, at a suitable level for both personal use and within a workplace.

 To teach computing using real life situations so children understand it’s importance in a digital world.

 Teachers will develop confidence in using digital technologies.

 Teachers will use computational thinking throughout the curriculum as a way of solving problems.

 Teachers will embrace the cross-curricular nature of Computing to allow children to understand how it relates to real life.

-The Foundation Stage also learn ICT and computing skills.
-Please speak to a member of the Foundation Stage staff for more information.
+The Foundation Stage also learn ICT and computing skills through everyday use of technology.

 In school we use a free web program called 'scratch' when we make games.
 If you follow the link below you can use scratch at home with your child